whisperengine-ai/psa-ai-frameworks/README.md

 ## Why This Matters

 AI chatbots (ChatGPT, Gemini, Claude, etc.) are increasingly being used to:
-- Develop personal psychological frameworks
+- Develop comprehensive theories spanning multiple domains
-- Create decision-making systems
 - Formalize ideas into mathematical models
+- Create unified frameworks claiming to explain physics, consciousness, or psychology
 - Generate "research" that looks academically rigorous

 **The Problem**: These AI systems are excellent at creating *appearance* of rigor without *substance* of validation.